Kyles-HackTX/SomeoneToTalkTo/README.md

     - Deployable for customer-service needs
     - Can be retrained for most tasks using transfer learning
     - Model completely made from scratch using a CNN-esque architecture
-    - Unfortunately, a FFNN model architecture only yielded half the test accuracy, which is something we learned
+    - An FFNN model architecture was attempted, yet only yielded half of our observed test accuracy
-2. Completely full-stack
+2. Full stack, end-to-end architecture
-    - Model in the cloud with a REST API linking the back-end
+    - Model hosted the cloud with a REST API linking the back-end
     - A friendly Electron-based front-end so not everything is a black-box
 3. It's ML on the cloud!